Dr. Drew Pinsky Says Kim Kardashian Committed Domestic Violence Against Kris Humphries

 Dr. Drew emphatically says at 0:31, “What you are seeing there is domestic violence.”
 Apparently, this was a matter of some debate amongst Dr. Drew’s producers and production staff who argued that Kim Kardashian throwing a punch at Kris Humphries was just “play.”

-I am sick and tired of how some women and men continue to condone violence perpetrated by women.
 Violence is violence.
 It is not “funny” or “cute” or “play” when a women does it.
-If men are expected to take oaths to never perpetrate violence against women (never mind the fact that most men don’t commit violence against women with or without taking an oath), then women need to hold themselves to the same standard.
+If men are expected to take oaths to never perpetrate violence against women (never mind the fact that most men don’t commit violence against women with or without taking an oath), then it’s reasonable and equitable that women hold themselves to the same standard.
+Otherwise, it’s a double standard.

 Dr. Drew believes the video of Kim Kardashian hitting Kris Humphries is a big deal.
 I agree.
-Especially since Kardashian’s target audience are impressionable tweens, teens and young women.
+Especially since Kardashian’s target audience are impressionable tweens, teens, young women and middle aged housewives.
 Hitting your husband or boyfriend is not play; it is violence.

 At 1:37, Dr. Drew says the following about domestic violence: